timescale/docs/timescaledb/quick-start/golang.md

 ### Sample main.go for querying data in TimescaleDB

-Here’s a sample program which combines steps 1, 2 and 3 above, to run a query on a TimescaleDB database and access the results of that query.
+Here's a sample program which combines steps 1, 2 and 3 above, to run a query on a TimescaleDB database and access the results of that query.

 ```go